thisistamim/webView/README.md

 ## Hello Android Dev!

-> I've built this app and it is working properly.
-This is a simple webView app.
-If any bugs are found, please message me :)

----

-<p align='center'>Happy coding! :smile: </p>
+> Built this simple webView app, you can convert any website to android app.

+<p align='right'>Need help contact me!</p>